How to Survive a Recession Economy

 2. Develop specialized skills in specific areas of your profession.
 You are lucky if you have specialized in a particular area which is vital to your company's operations.
 Specialization, in these days, is an insurance itself.
 If not, try to acquire skills in multiple areas and make yourself valuable and exceptional.
 Remember in a recession you cannot take your job for granted.
 The Companys in the present day world are so profit driven that they can spring a surprise on you any day.
 Many companies also use recession to get rid of deadwood.
 So make sure that you add value to the team in which you work.

-3. Keep your base.
+3. Preserver and grow your customer base.
 If you are an independent professional, you have to find ways and means to retain your customers and go the extra mile to keep them satisfied.
 Since you may be forced to cut down on your professional fees, you may have to do extra marketing and secure newer customers.
 At the same time, you have to minimize your expense by eliminating all wasteful expenditure.
 If you have an office in an expensive area and its location is not that important for your business, you should consider alternatives.
 You may also need the help of a good financial and tax consultant to help you plug all the leaks and minimize your tax burden.

-4. Save as much as possible.
+4. Save as much as possible through cost cutting.
 To the extent possible, save some money every month and invest it wisely in your 401K and other tax exempted alternatives.
 Maintain a list of monthly expenses and explore ways and means to cut down the expenditure.
 Try to keep yourself in good health so that you can avoid unnecessary medical bills.
 Just keep one or two credit cards and discard the rest.
 Negotiate better terms with your credit card company for lower interest rates and money back options for the purchases you make.
 Use coupons wherever possible to save on food and groceries.
 Avoid frequenting the hotels and restaurants and instead learn to enjoy home cooked food.

 7. Have faith in your destiny and in God.
 Trust that things will resolve themselves eventually and life will return to normal.
 Live with the conviction that suffering is an important part of human life and we can always learn from our mistakes and difficulties.
 A recession, such as the one we witnessed in the USA few years ago, shakes up everyone and makes them realize the importance of financial planning and the need for achieving positive net worth.